radiantearth/stac-browser/docs/options.md

 This is affected by [`allowedDomains`](#alloweddomains).

 Example: `{'f': 'json'}` adds a `f` query parameter to the HTTP URL, e.g. `https://example.com?f=json`.

-Please note that this option can only be provided through a config file and is not available via CLI/ENV.

 ## authConfig